Portrait of a Woman in Yellow (detail of an unfinished portrait showing the underpainting in the shadowed side of the face)

 Rembrandt and Rubens, in particular, are know to have used underpainting very effectively.
 It is believed that artists once kept a number of underpaintings in their studio waiting for clients' interest before completing the painting with full color and detail.

-Underpainting was not only a rapid and economical way to envision and correct elaborate compositions, it aided the painter in creating a number of optical effects that cannot be achieved by direct painting with color as well.
+Underpainting was not only a rapid and economical way to envision and elaborate compositions, it aided the painter in creating a number of optical effects that cannot be achieved by direct painting with color.

 It has been noticed that in the Geographer there is more than one passage which seems to have been left uncompleted or which over have become exposed.
 Perhaps, much of the deep shaded area of the carpet reveals Vermeer's method of underpainting.
 If this is so, his method would appear similar to those of his contemporaries.